One of every five college-bound high school graduates in Nassau County makes Nassau

 As the needs of a maturing Nassau County change, the College, too, is evolving and

 developing.
-Among recent innovations is a mentoring program that is committed to increasing
+Among recent initiatives is a college-wide retention committee that is

 To help students expand their opportunities for easy transfer, the College engages